- Code MEAS8111

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.

-Workload130 hours of total student learning time made up from: a) 24 hours of seminars; and b) 106 hours of online activities, practice exercises, readings and assessment.
+130 hours of total student learning time made up from: a) 24 hours of seminars over 12 weeks; and b) 106 hours of online activities, practice exercises, readings and assessment.

 Requisite and Incompatibility

 There are no prescribed texts for this course.
-A reading brick with selected required readings will be available for sale in the first weeks of the semester.
+All readings will be made available on Wattle.

 Gerges, F.A.
 The Far Enemy: Why Jihad Went Global, Cambridge: Cambridge University Press, 2005.